 Domestic violence affects many Nova Scotians and can happen in any relationship.
 Evidence shows that women are the primary victims and men are the primary perpetrators.
+In Nova Scotia, 77% of the victims of domestic violence are women.
 These threats to women’s safety can affect their health, social and economic well-being and that of their children and families.

 A collaborative approach

-Standing Together to Prevent Domestic Violence is a commitment to work with community organizations, groups and experts to prevent domestic violence, help victims and develop better supports.
+Standing Together is a commitment to work with community organizations, groups and experts to prevent domestic violence, help victims and develop better supports.

 The goals of Standing Together are to: